ArKade523/CSgrading/README.md

-# Computer Science Course Assistant Application
+# Computer Science Course Assistant Grading Application

 ## Introduction
 This document outlines the requirements and development milestones for a desktop platform to assist Computer Science course TAs.
 The application will facilitate the downloading, uncompressing, and running of student assignments, starting with Django projects.